Bob's Red Mill: Bob's Red Mill

 The company expanded internationally starting in 2000.
 In 2003, Bob's Red Mill was a founding member of the Oldways Whole Grain Council, a food and nutrition nonprofit that promotes the use of whole grains.
-In October 2003, the company opened its Whole Grain Store & Visitors Center, a 15,000-square-foot addition to its existing facility.
+In October 2003, the company opened its Whole Grain Store & Visitors Center, a 15000 sqft addition to its existing facility.
 It doubled as the company's new headquarters and featured an 18-foot-high operational water wheel, displays of historic milling equipment, a working stone mill, bookstore, and kitchen classroom.
-In 2004, the company nearly doubled its warehouse and distribution operations when it moved to a 65,000 square feet facility.
+In 2004, the company nearly doubled its warehouse and distribution operations when it moved to a 65000 sqft facility.
 In 2005, it was estimated that Bob's Red Mill's annual revenue was between US$30 million and $50 million.

 As of 2005, its products were available in Japan and the company intends to expand distribution to other countries.
 In June 2007, the company announced that it was moving both its administrative headquarters, and manufacturing and warehousing facility to a 325000 sqft building from its original 130000 sqft facility, which it planned to sell and sub-lease.
 Its current manufacturing facility is 82000 sqft.
 The new facility tripled the company's manufacturing capacity.

 Employee ownership

 In February 2010, owner Bob Moore transferred one-third of the company to his employees using an employee stock ownership plan.
 By 2011, the company had 284 products, including 70 gluten-free items, and made more than $110 million in revenue.
-In January 2014, the company opened a new 125,000-square-foot distribution center in Clackamas County.
+In January 2014, the company opened a new 125000 sqft distribution center in Clackamas County.
 All storage and distribution activities were moved from the Milwaukie headquarters to this new facility.
 In December 2017, Bob's Red Mill introduced a new Sourced Non-GMO Pledge emblem to all its product packaging to emphasize the company's commitment to sourcing only natural ingredients.

 By 2018, the company's annual revenue was estimated at more than $100 million.
 In 2018, Charlee died and Bob retired as CEO but remained as president and board member.
 COO Dennis Vaughn was announced as the company's new CEO.
 By April 2020, 100% of the company was owned by its more than 700 employees.
 In September 2021, Vaughn retired and CFO Trey Winthrop was elevated to CEO.
-For years, Bob’s Red Mill sold products over the phone, via mail order, and through its website, but the company stopped all direct to consumer operations in August 2022.
+For years, Bob's Red Mill sold products over the phone, via mail order, and through its website, but the company stopped all direct to consumer operations in August 2022.
 Moore died in 2024 at the age of 94.